 Adaptive Engine has built-in, robust recipes for supervised fine-tuning and reinforcement learning.
 These recipes can also be customized, allowing you to tweak and explore hyperparameters.

-1. Adapt using existing feedback - fine-tunes a model to improve an outcome you have previously logged.
+1. Adapt using existing feedback - fine-tunes a model to improve an outcome you have previously logged via UI or SDK.

 2. Teach behaviour with natural language guidelines - provide simple textual guidelines to define what constitutes a good and bad completion for your use case; an AI judge will use them to align your model with the desired behaviour.
 Reference completions and existing feedback are not required, only prompts are used.